Aug 23, 2021

 With no research required, an average social media post is the perfect example of creating content based on personal opinion.
 The main difference: posts are limited to a certain number of characters.
 Check out the following ways to share what’s on your mind.

 We all want to know what works and what doesn’t – sometimes without spending the time to find out for ourselves.
 While writing a review is heavily subjective, it’s a popular method for decision-making.

 Elaborate on a personal experience or explain reasons to make a purchase, try a strategy or build a partnership.
-Don’t be afraid to be honest, break down the good, the bad and the ugly.
+Don’t be afraid to be honest or break down the good, the bad and the ugly.
 By doing so, you’ll earn the trust of your readers.
 In addition to writing a review, make recommendations for both the personal and professional space.

 Offer Your Opinion

 At the heart of every good debate or discussion is a difference of opinion.
-Whether or not we share the same perspective, personal experience opens the conversation to all of us.
+Whether or not we share the same perspective, personal experience opens up the conversation to all of us.

 Don’t feel pressure to blend the two.
 Those looking to broaden their scope don’t want to read a summary of their own point of view.

 A little controversy never hurt anybody.
 As a matter of fact, we thrive on it.
 Offer your opinion and then some.
 Just remember, to be respected, stay respectful.